Volcanoes formed the Hawaiian islands, and a Diamond Head sunrise hike on Oahu is an easy way to experience this geology up close.

 Diamond Head Trail

-The hike is 1.6 miles roundtrip and begins with a gentle incline on a concrete path.
-Your final destination is visible atop the crater rim, as there are some old military base structures up there.
+The hike is 1.6 miles round-trip and begins with a gentle incline on a concrete path.
+Your final destination is visible atop the crater rim, as some old military base structures are up there.

 As the terrain steepens, concrete gives way to natural rock outcroppings.
-They're not hard to navigate on foot, but I wouldn't try and take a stroller up Diamond Head Trail.
+They're not hard to navigate on foot, but I wouldn't try to take a stroller up Diamond Head Trail.

 Diamond Head Lookout

-Once you reach the top of Diamond Head crater, there are a bunch of old military bunkers with panoramic views of Oahu's coastline.
-It's fun to have something to climb on once you're up there.
+Once you reach the top of Diamond Head crater, you will see a bunch of old military bunkers with panoramic views of Oahu's coastline.
+Having something to climb on is fun once you're up there.

-You'll see Waikiki Beach and Honolulu to the west and the sunrise and Koko Head Park and Crater (also walkable) to the east from the lookout point.
+From the lookout point, you'll see Waikiki Beach and Honolulu to the west, the sunrise, and Koko Head Park and Crater (also walkable) to the east.

 Overall, the Diamond Head sunrise hike was relatively easy for me, which is not to say I didn't need to stop and catch my breath at times.
 The views from the summit of Diamond Head were worth it, though.